Cybersecurity

 5. Research Your Decryption Options

 If you can’t restore a backup, don’t lose hope.
-You may still be able to decrypt the data.
-Some keys are available.
+You may still be able to decrypt the data with the right key.
 No More Ransom might have a decryption key, or you can reach out to a trusted IT partner to learn more about your options.

 Whatever your plan looks like, fast response time is critical.
 Ensure employees know what to do when they uncover malware or suspicious situations, so IT can promptly address the issue and keep the ransomware at bay.